Class Tools — Grade Converter (Treasures of Tavuros)

 - On the list, choose Game Rules

-- Scroll down to the Grade 4 - Grade Converter section
+- Scroll down to the Mastery - Grade Converter section

-This section is only available in the class settings when you're at Chapter 4!
+This section is only available in the class settings when you've reached the Mastery phase!

 For example, if you set this value to 50%, when you use the Grade Converter for a test that's on 20, every students that has 11/20 or more will automatically receive some Experience Points.

-The amount of Experience Points students earn for every percentage above the passing grade.
+The amount of Experience Points students earn for every percentage point above the selected passing grade.
 The default is 15 Experience Points but you can change it for whatever you want.

 Let's say you change this setting to 10 Experience Points and your passing grade is 50%, a student who has a grade of 15/20 on a quiz will receive 250 Experience Points automatically: